-Though Reiki is spiritual in nature, but it’s not a religion; therefore, its effects are not dependent on or prohibited by what we believe or what spiritual or religious practice we use.
+Though Reiki is spiritual in nature, but it’s not a religion; therefore, its effects are not dependent on or prohibited by what we believe or whatever spiritual or religious practice we use.
 Reiki is not even dependent on whether or not we believe in it as a healing modality.

 Animals love Reiki, too.
 They seem to have a natural understanding of what Reiki and its benefits are.
 Once they’ve received a Reiki treatment, they will often let you know that they want more.
-(Plants also respond well to Reiki.)
+(Plants, I’m told, also respond well to Reiki.)
 Because of its gentle, noninvasive nature, Reiki is perfect for animals, but as gentle as it is, its results are powerful.
 Animals respond intuitively to Reiki’s power to heal emotional, behavioral, and physical illnesses and injuries.

 For healthy animals, Reiki is maintenance.
 For ill animals, Reiki is a wonderful healing modality as well as a complement to Western Medicine, Chinese Medicine, homeopathy, flower essences, and all other forms of healing, reducing the side effects of chemotherapy and supporting acupuncture.
 For animals who are experiencing their transition from this life, Reiki is a powerful yet gentle way to provide comfort and relief from pain, fear, and anxiety.

 from ANIMALREIKISOURCE.COM – KATHLEEN PRASAD: